Why is Visual Discrimination Important?

 Visual Sequencing skills develop as you play with colored blocks.
 Place the blocks in a pattern or sequence. (e.g., using COLOR: red, blue; red, blue; or using SHAPES: square, triangle, triangle, circle; square, triangle, triangle, circle… etc.) Ask your child to complete the pattern or make a row just like yours… matching patterns.

-Draw 3-6 simple pictures showing how to build a snowman, make a sandwich, or get dressed.
+Draw 3-6 simple pictures showing how to sequence building a snowman, make a sandwich, or get dressed.
 Ask your child to sequence the pictures correctly and tell what is happening.

 According to the Advanced Vision Therapy Center: